microsoft/DynamicTelemetry/docs/docs/Demos.0.DynamicID.md

 ![](../orig_media/Demo.1.DurableID.SummarizeContrast.png){width="5.5in"
 height="4.3991393263342085in"}

-Let\'s explore some of these savings by examining where our costs are going.
-If we aggregate the rows of telemetry using a basic summary based on the message string, you\'ll observe that each row has two counts.
+Let's explore some of these savings by examining where our costs are going.
+If we aggregate the rows of telemetry using a basic summary based on the message string, you'll observe that each row has two counts.

 One of the counts is derived from log information without a durable identifier, while the other comes from logging with the durable identifier.
-This results in a row count of two for each log entry, which is an intentional aspect of the demo\'s design.
+This results in a row count of two for each log entry, which is an intentional aspect of the demo's design.

-It\'s hard to get a clear picture of your telemetry without a durable identifier.
-At best, you\'ll use regular expressions to turn a telemetry row into something identifiable and traceable.
+It's hard to get a clear picture of your telemetry without a durable identifier.
+At best, you'll use regular expressions to turn a telemetry row into something identifiable and traceable.

 ##### Using the EventName to locate the line of code